First Stadtholderless Period: The Republican regime and Johan de Witt

 This did imply a significant change in the power structure in the province.
 The position of the city regents was improved, while the ridderschap (the oligarchical representative body of the nobility in the States, that had one vote, equal to one city) lost influence, especially in the countryside.
-The change also diminished the power of the representative bodies of the guilds in the cities, that had often acted as a check on the power of the vroedschap with the help of the stadtholder.
+The change also diminished the power of the representative bodies of the Dutch guilds in the cities, that had often acted as a check on the power of the vroedschap with the help of the stadtholder.
 The change therefore did not go unopposed, and caused some rioting by the groups being disenfranchised.

 Holland meanwhile encouraged other provinces to follow its example.
 In Zeeland a majority of the States voted to also leave the office of stadtholder vacant, and assume its powers.
 For good measure, the vote of the First Noble in the States of Zeeland (which was usually exercised by the Prince of Orange as Marquess of Veere and Flushing) was abolished, and the request of the Zeeland ridderschap to sit in his place was denied.
 In other provinces, the results were mixed.
 Holland sent a delegation to Gelderland (where the divided States voted to postpone a decision).
 Willem Frederik, meanwhile, with the help of the States of Friesland, Groningen, and Drenthe (where he was stadtholder) exhorted the States of Overijssel and Utrecht to appoint baby William (with him as lieutenant), but to no avail.
 These provinces decided to await the Great Assembly.

 The Great Assembly that was held between January and August 1651, addressed a number of important issues.
 The first one was that of the stadholderate.
 Friesland and Groningen led the opposition to Holland, arguing that the Union of Utrecht required the appointment of provincial stadtholders by implication, as the articles 9 and 21 of the treaty stipulated mediation by stadtholders in case of conflicts between provinces.
 In their interpretation the office of stadtholder thereby acquired a federal aspect.
 But the other provinces were not convinced.
 They decided to leave the office vacant indefinitely.
 It should be noted, however, that the office was not abolished, not even in Holland and Zeeland.